simonswu23/Scripts/README.md

 - Hydro Veil
   - Summons Aqua ring on entry

+- Replenish
+  - Gains +1 stockpile at the end of each turn
+  - TODO: if the user's HP drops below half, consume all stockpile stacks to restore HP

 ## Items

 ### Updates
 - Meganium Crest
   - Heals ALL friendly pokemon (including party pokemon) at the end of each turn
   - extends screens by 3 turns
+  - damage reduction from x0.8 -> x0.75

 - Ledian Crest
   - Reverting nerf (can hit 4 times, each hit can trigger side effects)